Crazycit/Sentiment-analysis/README.md

 # Sentiment-analysis

-Machine Learning model made to preform Sentiment Analysis.
+The machine Learning model is made to perform Sentiment Analysis.

-The model can determine if a given statement is 'Positive' OR 'Negative'.
+The model can determine if a given statement is 'Positive' Or 'Negative'.